manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetFriendly("Jane");

 It's the exact same code!
-Writing TypeScript means writing JavaScript code exactly like we did before, but *optionally* adding type-safety if and only if we want to.
+Writing TypeScript means writing JavaScript code exactly like we did before, but also being able to *optionally* add type-safety if and only if we want to.

 This means that while we could simply keep the TypeScript code above as it is, we now *can* improve it in terms of type-safety, like this: